Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-protocol-info.md

 ### Fees

-AXIASolar uses weight-based fees that, unlike gas, are charged _pre-dispatch._ Users can also add a "tip" to increase transaction priority during congested periods.
+AXIA uses weight-based fees that, unlike gas, are charged _pre-dispatch._ Users can also add a "tip" to increase transaction priority during congested periods.
 See the [transaction fee](learn-transaction-fees) page for more info.

 ### Encoding

 Axia's integration tools should allow you to deal with decoded data.
-If you'd like to bypass them and interact directly with the chain data or implement your own codec, AXIASolar encodes block and transaction data using the [SCALE codec](https://substrate.dev/docs/en/knowledgebase/advanced/codec).
+If you'd like to bypass them and interact directly with the chain data or implement your own codec, AXIA encodes block and transaction data using the [SCALE codec](https://substrate.dev/docs/en/knowledgebase/advanced/codec).

 ## Smart Contracts

-The AXIASolar Relay Chain does not support smart contracts.
+The AXIA Relay Chain does not support smart contracts.

 ## Other Networks

-Besides running a private network, AXIASolar has two other networks where you could test infrastucture prior to deploying to the AXIASolar mainnet.
+Besides running a private network, AXIA has two other networks where you could test infrastucture prior to deploying to the AXIA mainnet.

-**AXIALunar Canary Network:** AXIALunar is AXIASolar's cutting-edge cousin.
-Many risky features are deployed to AXIALunar prior to making their way into AXIASolar.
+**AXIALunar Canary Network:** AXIALunar is AXIA's cutting-edge cousin.
+Many risky features are deployed to AXIALunar prior to making their way into AXIA.

-**AlphaNet Testnet:** AlphaNet is AXIASolar's testnet and uses the AXIASolar runtime.
+**AlphaNet Testnet:** AlphaNet is AXIA's testnet and uses the AXIA runtime.

 ## Other F.A.Q.